 If you live in the areas local to AUB, such as Wallisdown, Winton or Charminster, you may choose to walk to and from the campus, which can take between 10 and 30 minutes.

 When walking around Bournemouth, take care when crossing roads and use designated pedestrian crossings; Bournemouth’s roads can become very busy with cars and cyclists that won’t always stop.

 Cycling is a very popular option for students when travelling around Bournemouth and Poole, which has several cycle ways.
-You can find more information about the cycling routes on the Bournemouth Borough Council website.
+You can find more information about the cycling routes on the BCP Council website.